Trouble on Lambert Creek

 Rowan is diagnosed with an auto-immune condition that is attacking her joints.
 All her lower leg joints, and her neck, are popping when moving.
 I am told it is very possible and likely this auto-immune response was triggered by the dog bite injury in March. . .
 But can anybody prove that?

 And since she was given antibiotics at the time of treatment, stitching up the wound, we did all that was reasonable possible to prevent an immune system breakdown.
+At least according to the medical establishment.
+There are alternative viewpoints that anti-biotics kill off the good flora necessary for good health.
+It was a no-win situation.

 With my barn empty for the first time in 10 years, I wonder what path I should take from here.